i-dot-ai/parliament-mcp/README.md

 Create a `.env` file by copying the `.env.example` in the project root and replace the necessary variables.

-After configuring your `.env` file, run the following command for a one shot setup of the MCP server and the Elasticsearch database with some example data from June 2025.
+After configuring your `.env` file, run the following command for a one shot setup of the MCP server and the Qdrant database with some example data from June 2025.

 ```bash
 make dev_setup_from_scratch